 Configure local snapshot retention:

-If you want the policy to retain local snapshots, set the keep local copy for period.
-This is the amount of time for which local snapshots will be retained on the local cluster.
+If you want to retain local snapshots, set the Keep local copy for period.
+This is the amount of time for which local snapshots are retained on the local cluster.

 This setting applies only to replication peers and not to replication S3 peers.
 Restore points are not deleted from replication S3 peers.

-The policy is created and listed in the Protection Policies page.
+The protection policy is created and listed in the Protection Policies page.

 To modify the configuration of a protection policy, click to open the Actions menu for the policy and select Edit.
 Make your changes and then click Update.